 - one Silk Handkerchief & one linnen Ditto

 Reading between the lines, there are a couple of other interesting details in Zachariah’s estate files.
 The only people who bought anything at Zachariah’s estate sale were named Rankin, except for Thomas Cherry, Zachariah’s brother-in-law.
 That suggests that either (1) the estate sale was attended only by family, which is highly improbable, or (2) the Rankins just outbid everyone on every item.
-The latter is far more likely, and suggests again that this family looked out for each other.
-Oh, and, Zachariah’s brother Thomas bought five gallons of whiskey for Zachariah’s funeral!
-Either attendance at the funeral was considerably larger than attendance at the estate sale, or else the Rankin family had one hellacious capacity for alcohol.
-Or possibly both.
-I’ve known a few Rankins, and there are and have been some hollow legs in our family.
+Also, Zachariah’s brother Thomas bought five gallons of whiskey for Zachariah’s funeral.
+Either attendance at the funeral was considerably larger than attendance at the estate sale, or else the Rankin family had an enormous capacity for alcohol.

 Thomas Rankin, b.
 16 Sep.
-1760 – d.
+1760, d.
 1832, Cadiz Township, Harrison Co., Ohio.
-Thomas’s wife was named Ann (nickname Nancy), maiden name Foreman according to Charles Hanna.
+Thomas’s wife was named Ann (nickname Nancy).
+Her maiden name was Foreman, according to Charles Hanna.
 Like his brothers, Thomas inherited land on Raccoon Cr. from his father.
 He is listed in the 1790 Washington County census adjacent William Sr. That census suggests two sons and one daughter born by 1790.
-Hanna identified his children as James, William, David, Jane and Nancy.
+Hanna identifies five children named James, William, David, Jane and Nancy.

-Charles A. Hanna, Ohio Valley Genealogies Relating Chiefly to Families in Harrison, Belmont and Jefferson Counties, Ohio, and Washington, Westmoreland, and Fayette Counties, Pennsylvania (New York: privately printed, Press of J. J. Little & Co., 1900).
-This Rankin family appears on pp. 104-105.
+Charles A. Hanna, Ohio Valley Genealogies Relating Chiefly to Families in Harrison, Belmont and Jefferson Counties, Ohio, and Washington, Westmoreland, and Fayette Counties, Pennsylvania (New York: Press of J. J. Little & Co., 1900) 104-105.
 Here is a link: https://ia801608.us.archive.org/8/items/ohiovalleygeneal00hann/ohiovalleygeneal00hann.pdf

 Jane Dowd Dailey, DAR, under the direction of the Ohio Adjutant General’s Department, The Official Roster of the Soldiers of the American Revolution Buried in the State of Ohio, Vol. 1, p.
 300 (Columbus, Ohio, The F. J. Heer Printing Co., 1929).
 Here is a link: https://ia902607.us.archive.org/30/items/officialrosterof1929ohiorich/officialrosterof1929ohiorich.pdf

-Family History Library DGS Film 8,036,008, Washington Co., PA Deed Book 1P: 232, deed dated 8 May 1799 from David and Grace Rankin of Smith Township to James Denny, a tract on Raccoon Cr. adjacent James Leach, willed by William Rankin to his son David; Film 8,036,009, Washington Co.
+Washington Co., PA Deed Book 1P: 232, deed dated 8 May 1799 from David and Grace Rankin of Smith Township to James Denny, a tract on Raccoon Cr. adjacent James Leach, willed by William Rankin to his son David; Washington Co.
 Deed Book 1T: 12, deed of 11 Jan 1805 from David Rankin of Smith Township to William Rankin, son of Samuel Rankin, for love and affection and $100, the tract where David now resides adjacent James Leach.

 1800 federal census, Washington Co., Smith Twp., David Rankin, 10001-01001; 1810 federal census, Washington Co., Mt.
 Pleasant Twp., David Rankin, 01001-20101.
 The census suggests that David was born by 1755, as was his wife Grace.
 If the children in his household were his, he had a daughter b.
 1784-1790, son b.
 1794-1800, and two daughters b.
 1800-1810